jaz35-hue/soundmatch/Back-end/DEPLOYMENT.md

 ## Prerequisites
 - GitHub account with your code pushed to a repository
 - Render account (sign up at https://render.com)
-- All API keys ready (Spotify, Last.fm, YouTube)
+- All API keys ready (Spotify, Last.fm)

 ## Step-by-Step Deployment